ciprian-anghel/google-cloud-poc/README.md

 4. Choose this repository, master branch and the Dockerfile location
 5. PORT: 8080

-# Some notes to be remembered
+# Some server side notes to be remembered
 ## 1. Connect to Google Cloud SQL database
 - Add to pom.xml:
 ```